dwr-psandhu/pyiwfm/README.rst

 Groundwater Heads Observations vs Node Plotter displays the observation wells as dots on a map and displays nearby model node heads along with observed values in a plot

+The stations.csv and measurements.csv file can be downloaded from `CA DWR's Open Data Site <https://data.cnra.ca.gov/dataset/periodic-groundwater-level-measurements>`_

 ::

     pyiwfm head-obs-nodes --help